-National Basketball Association (NBA) and Amazon Web Services (AWS) announce new multi-year partnership to power the next era of basketball innovation
+National Basketball Association (NBA) And Amazon Web Services (AWS) Announce New Multi-Year Partnership To Power The Next Era Of Basketball Innovation

 AI-Powered Advanced Stats

-Th’ NBA will leverage AWS’s AI capabilities to provide fans with live stats and comprehensive analytics during games.
-This new advanced statistics p’atform processes the NBA’s player tracking data, which analyzes the movements of 29 data points per player using machine learning and AI to contextualize in-game developments and generate real-time insights.
-Fans can deepen their understanding of the game by accessing new statistics via the NBA App, NBAand during live NBA games, including duri g NBA on Prime broadcasts.
+The NBA will leverage AWS's AI capabilities to provide fans with live stats and comprehensive analytics during games.
+This new advanced statistics platform processes the NBA's player tracking data, which analyzes the movements of 29 data points per player using machine learning and AI to contextualize in-game developments and generate real-time insights.
+Fans can deepen their understanding of the game by accessing new statistics via the NBA App, NBA and during live NBA games, including during NBA on Prime broadcasts.

-Throughout the 2025-26 season, the NBA and AWS will introduce new AI-powered stats that capture aspects of basketball performance that have not been measure reviously, starting with:
+Throughout the 2025-26 season, the NBA and AWS will introduce new AI-powered stats that capture aspects of basketball performance that have not been measured previously, starting with:

-Gravity showcases what coaches and analysts have obser–ed for years – how certain players create advantages for teammates simply by being on the court, even without touching the ball.
-This new stat measures the level of attention a player receives from the defense, including ’ow closely they’re guarded with or without the ball, to quantify the amount of space they create for their teammates.
-This revolutionary system processes optical tracking data 60 times per second, using custom neural networks to analyze how defenders react to specific players, while factoring in real-time game context an historical data.
+Gravity showcases what coaches and analysts have observed for years – how certain players create advantages for teammates simply by being on the court, even without touching the ball.
+This new stat measures the level of attention a player receives from the defense, including how closely they're guarded with or without the ball, to quantify the amount of space they create for their teammates.
+This revolutionary system processes optical tracking data 60 times per second, using custom neural networks to analyze how defenders react to specific players, while factoring in real-time game context and historical data.

 Transforming Basketball Intelligence